Discover the odds of the different roulette bets

 Casinos with French Roulette that offer ‘La Partage’ Rule or ‘En Prison’ have an even lower house edge of 1.3% on the even money bets as you get half of your bet back if the ball lands on zero, (or the bet rides for another spin in the “En Prison” rule.

 Let’s take a look at some of the terminology here, as this often gets confused.
 When we talk about Roulette Odds, we can mean the odds of you winning a particular bet.
 The roulette odds of you winning a single number bet are much lower than the odds of winning a bet on the red, as you are covering much less of the table.
 That much is obvious.

 We can also talk about your overall roulette odds- more commonly referred to as the payout.
 This will depend on the house edge.
 The lower the house edge, the higher your overall odds and vice versa.
 On a European Roulette wheel the house edge is 2.6% and the payout is 97.4%.
 In American Roulette, the house edge is double and the payout is reduced to 94.8%.

-So there are ways of improving your odds at roulette through the variant that you choose to play, the bet selection (or should we say the bet avoidance in the case of the 5 number bet).
+So there are ways of improving your roulette odds through the variant that you choose to play, the bet selection (or should we say the bet avoidance in the case of the 5 number bet).
 Remember, the lower the house edge, the better so try and minimise it!

 You cannot change the overall odds that you get on a table (on average, over a period of time) which is a function of the design of the wheel.
 You can, however, maximise your chances by playing on a wheel with a lower house edge (eg European vs American).
 On individual bets, you can improve your odds of winning by covering more of the table (eg with an Even Money bet).
 The flipside is that the payout is lower on less risky bets.